BTA02/Quid-Stats-Website/README.md

 Then, run `bundle exec rackukp` and go to the listed port (probably 4567): `localhost:4567` to see the app.

 Run on c9: ruby main.rb -p $PORT -o $IP
+Also use the shell command option for the runner